 Some of the network administrators, security professionals and network architects can use the free of charge software program Cisco Packet Tracer in order to design and administer different corporate computer networks.
 Thanks to this program each IT expert is able to design physical and logical scheme of his local area network or wide area network.
 Subnetting allows system and network architects to save network address space in case you need to add more additional hosts to the network.
 Subnetting is an important method with that each security professional can provide access security level for each subnetwork in defined business corporate building.
-In this paper the routers had learnt all of the remote subnetworks using static routes in their routing table.
+In this paper the routers had automatically discovered his neighbors' routers although there was subnetting (10.10.1.0/27) in the whole network.